Logo

 In 2017, Roger Waters condemned Trump's plan to build a wall separating the US and Mexico, drawing parallels to The Wall.

-In 2018, Roger Waters included Brazilian far-right presidential candidate Jair Bolsonaro in a list of "neo-fascists" displayed on a big screen at his concert in Sao Paulo which drew mixed responses from the crowd.
+In 2018, Roger Waters included the Brazilian far-right presidential candidate Jair Bolsonaro in a list of "neo-fascists" displayed on a screen at his concert in Sao Paulo, which drew mixed responses from the crowd.

-In 2019, Roger Waters spoke at a rally outside London's Home Office calling for the release of the WikiLeaks founder Julian Assange, and dedicated a performance of "Wish You Were Here" to him.
+In 2019, Roger Waters spoke at a rally outside the Home Office calling for the release of the WikiLeaks founder Julian Assange, and dedicated a performance of "Wish You Were Here" to him.

-Gilmour said that Roger Waters used a "limited" and "very simple" bass style and had not been interested in improving, and that Gilmour had played many of the bass parts on Pink Floyd records.
+Gilmour said that Roger Waters used a limited, simple style and had not been interested in improving, and that Gilmour had played many of the bass parts on Pink Floyd records.

 Roger Waters began using Fender Precision Basses in 1968, originally alongside the Rickenbacker 4001, and then exclusively after the Rickenbacker was lost in 1970.